 - If you prefer texting, contact the Crisis Text Lineopens a new window by texting TALK to 741741.
 After sending this text message, you will receive an automated text asking about your crisis.
-Your response will help the team pair you with a counselor, and you will be connected to that counselor in minutes.
+Your response will help the team pair you with a counselor, and the Crisis Text Line will connect you to that counselor in minutes.

 - The National Alliance on Mental Illness Helplineopens a new window, 1-800-950-6264, is available Monday - Friday, 9 am - 5 pm CST.